Mashgh-e Shab (1989) (aka Homework)

 “Punishment means getting beaten up.”

 Homework is an epic film.
 Not in its spectacle, but in its scope and implications.
 It is too profound, too complex and too vast for words.
 Both its form and content are uniquely and completely cinematic to the point of redefining its boundaries.
 This is a film that shows why the perspective of a director is more important than his ambitions.
-Simply put, Homework is the crown jewel of Kiarostami’s staggering career and one of modern cinema’s greatest achievements.
+A must-see.

 April 22, 2009 at 11:36 pm